-§ 4 Maturity Date; Business Day; Calculation Date
+§ 5 Exercise Date; Valuation Date; Business Day; Calculation Date

-- (1) The "Maturity Date" is, subject to § 6, 19 April 2007, or, if this day is not a Calculation Date, the next Calculation Date. - (2) A "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
-"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (3) A "Calculation Date" is any day on which the Relevant Exchange is scheduled to be open.
+- (1) The "Exercise Date" is, subject to the following provisions, the Business Day within the Exercise Period on which all of the conditions set forth in § 4(2) and (3) have been fulfilled by no later than 10:00 a.m.
+(Frankfurt am Main local time).
+If these conditions are fulfilled on a day within the Exercise Period that is not a Business Day, or after 10:00 a.m.
+(Frankfurt am Main local time) on a Business Day within the Exercise Period, the next following Business Day shall be deemed the Exercise Date, provided that such day falls within the Exercise Period.
+In case of Automatic Exercise, the Exercise Date is the Maturity Date. - (2) The "Valuation Date" is, subject to § 7(1), the Exercise Date or, if the Exercise Date is not a Calculation Date (§ 5(4)), the next following Calculation Date. - (3) "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
+"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (4) A "Calculation Date" is any day on which the European Central Bank is scheduled to determine and publish the official fixing rates for currencies.

-§ 5 Payment of the Settlement Amount
+§ 6 Calculation and Payment of the Settlement Amount